 Failure to pay does not withdraw you from all classes.
-Students who wish to cancel their Bloomington campus enrollment with the Office of the Registrar for a future term can do so up through the first week of classes via OneStart through the Student Center, Register & Drop/Add link.
-Should you decide not to attend the Bloomington campus for Summer 2012, you must follow the procedures for withdrawal from all courses given in the Enrollment Bulletin.
+Should you decide not to attend the Bloomington campus, you must follow the procedures for withdrawal from all courses given in the Enrollment Bulletin.
 There is no automatic cancellation of your enrollment for nonpayment.
-If you do not request that your registration be cancelled, you risk receiving grades of F in your courses.
+If you do not withdraw properly, you risk receiving grades of F in your courses.
 You will also be responsible for all course fees, plus any applicable late fees, through the time you complete a total withdrawal.
-(See Fee Refund Policy page in the Financial Information section.)
+(See Fee Refund Policy in the Financial Information section.)